paulswartz/registered/README.md

 Print a CSV which shows new/changed stops between two ratings.
 This step is found under TM-03.06, step 1 in [TransitMaster New Rating Procedure]

-- Copy .env.template to .env and fill out at least the first three variables with the TransitMaster DB server information from 1Password.
+1. Copy .env.template to .env and fill out at least the following variables with the TransitMaster DB server information from 1Password.
+    - `TRANSITMASTER_DATA_MART_SERVER`
+    - `TRANSITMASTER_UID`
+    - `TRANSITMASTER_PWD`

 ```
 $ pipenv run stop_comparison <path to current Rating/Combine> <path to next Rating/Combine>
 ```